kyoto-framework/kyoto/README.md

 ## Motivation

 When our team migrated from JS framework to vanilla Go templating (we had a lot of reasons), we faced a set of tipical inconveniences during development.
-That's why we decided to bring the best from two worlds and create a small library.
+That's why we decided to bring the best from two worlds and create this small library.

 ## What kyoto proposes?